The dreaded foot callus. Why is it there? Where did it come from? And most importantly, how do you get rid of it?

 Ground Calluses Down with a Pumice Stone

-For granite-like calluses that seem impervious to chemical treatments, you may need something a bit more crude.
+For granite-like calluses that seem impervious to chemical treatments, you may need something a bit cruder.
 And by that, we mean scraping away at that juggernaut with a pumice stone until the dead skin finally sloughs away.

 Pumice is a porous volcanic rock that forms when lava cools so rapidly there’s no time for it to crystallize.
 The result is a lightweight-yet-heavy-duty scrubber for your feet.
 As far back as 600 B.C., Roman women used pumice stones to remove body hair, according to the Women’s Museum of California.
 They were later adapted as natural exfoliators ideally suited for smoothing out the soles of our feet.

 There’s more than you might think to choosing the right pumice stone for your feet.
-But once you do, you’ll be able to vanquish the toughest of calluses through diligence and perseverance.
+But once you do, you’ll be able to get rid of the toughest of calluses through diligence and perseverance.
 Each day, gently rub the stone in a circular motion or from side to side to buff away those bulbous burdens.

 Whichever method you choose for removing foot calluses, we wish you all the best in your quest for softer feet!